Chris Duarte (basketball)

-Christopher Theoret Duarte (/ˈdwɑːrteɪ/ DWAR-tay; born June 13, 1997) is a Canadian-Dominican professional basketball player for Unicaja of the Spanish Liga ACB and the Champions League.
+Christopher Theoret Duarte (/ˈdwɑːrteɪ/ DWAR-tay; born June 13, 1997) is a Dominican professional basketball player for Saski Baskonia of the Liga ACB and the EuroLeague.
 He played college basketball for the Northwest Florida State Raiders and the Oregon Ducks.
 At Northwest Florida State, he was named NABC NJCAA Player of the Year in 2019.
 At Oregon, he received the 2021 Jerry West Award as the nation's top collegiate shooting guard.
 He was selected 13th overall by the Indiana Pacers in the 2021 NBA draft.
 Duarte was selected to NBA All-Rookie Second Team honors.
+He has also played for the Sacramento Kings and the Chicago Bulls.

 Early life

 Duarte was born in Puerto Plata, Dominican Republic.
 His father, who died when he was six months old, was Canadian.
 His mother is Dominican.
 He shared a love of basketball with his older brother Jean Michel.
 He moved to New York to play his final two years of high school basketball at Redemption Christian Academy in Troy.
 He participated in the 2017 Jordan Brand Classic Regional Game.
 Ranked the fifth-best player in New York by 247Sports, Duarte originally committed to play college basketball for Western Kentucky but instead started his career at Northwest Florida State College.